Dreaming381/LatiosFrameworkMiniDemos/FeatureSamples/Assets/QVVS/Tutorial/QVVS Transforms Tutorial.md

 ## Step 3: Motion History

 This scene shows the player on a moving platform with motion history.
 The motion of the moving platform is accounted for in the player’s movement, using the motion history of the moving platform.
 The `PreviousTransform` component stores the `WorldTransform` value at the start of simulation.
 Then the `WorldTransform` of the moving platform is updated, which makes it different from the `PreviousTransform` value.
 This difference is read by the player to offset it.
+There is also a `TwoAgoTransform` which contains the value of the `WorldTransform` at the start of the previous frame.

+In baking, you define a `[BakingType]` component that inherits the appropriate interface for the particular motion history component you desire.
+Then add that to your entity.

 ## Step 4: Scale and Stretch